 In addition to my husband and children, my family currently includes three cats (Aria, Forte, and Legato) and a golden retriever (Rhythm).
 I cannot remember what it was like to be without these companions, and their presence has enriched my life greatly.

 Although I enjoy veterinary medicine as a whole, I am especially interested in pathology, histology, immunology, integrative medicine, and critical nursing.

 I have enjoyed working in the veterinary field since 2004.
 I became a Certified Veterinary Technician in 2007 after earning my degree in Veterinary Technology from Northwestern CT Community College.
-I then went on to earn my BA in Psychology.
+I then went on to earn my BA in Psychology from Saint Joseph College.
 I joined Veterinary Emergency Center in November 2012.

 I enjoy all aspects of veterinary medicine, but take special interest in geriatric care, critical nursing, and the human-animal bond.
 I respect the relationship that owners form with their pets and love being a part of a medical team that provides compassionate care to such an important aspect of people’s lives.

-I share my home with a Boston Terrier, Carter, and two cats, Joey and Phantom.
+I share my home with my cat Joey and my rescued dog Olive.